Josiah Coatney

-Josiah Coatney (born January 4, 1996) is an American football defensive tackle for the Arlington Renegades of the XFL.
+Josiah Coatney (born January 4, 1996) is an American professional football defensive tackle for the Calgary Stampeders of the Canadian Football League (CFL).
 After playing college football for the Ole Miss Rebels, he signed with the Pittsburgh Steelers as an undrafted free agent in 2020.
 He also played for the San Francisco 49ers.

 Professional career

 Pittsburgh Steelers

-Coatney signed with the Pittsburgh Steelers as an undrafted free agent following the 2020 NFL Draft on April 25, 2020.
+Coatney signed with the Pittsburgh Steelers as an undrafted free agent following the 2020 NFL draft on April 25, 2020.
 He was waived on August 2, 2020.

 San Francisco 49ers

 Coatney signed with the San Francisco 49ers' practice squad on October 7, 2020.
 He was released on October 28, and re-signed to the practice squad on November 5.
 He was elevated to the active roster on January 2, 2021, for the team's week 17 game against the Seattle Seahawks, and reverted to the practice squad after the game.
 He signed a reserve/future contract with the 49ers after the season on January 4, 2021.
 He was waived on April 27, 2021.